worepix/doc-chester/source/hardware/about-microbit-module.rst

 ***********************

 .. image:: ../_static/hardware/about_microbit_module/extension_neopixel.png
-   :align: center
-   :scale: 80%

 You can use all of those blocks with our LED strip, there are a lot of possibilities.

 Only thing you need to do is to set up the strip to the **PIN P1** and number of LEDs based on the strip, aslo set the type to **RGB+W**.

 .. image:: ../_static/hardware/about_microbit_module/neopixel_example.png
-   :align: center
-   :scale: 80%

 With this done you can use all the other blocks from extension and start experimenting with all the colors and effects.

-​`There is a tutorial <https://learn.adafruit.com/micro-bit-lesson-3-neopixels-with-micro-bit/software>`_ that you can visit so you can get image on what you can do with the strip.
+​There is a `tutorial <https://learn.adafruit.com/micro-bit-lesson-3-neopixels-with-micro-bit/software>`_ that you can visit so you can get the image on what you can do with the strip.